- Download our Moving to Sydney Guide (PDF)

 Public transport in Sydney

 Sydney has a comprehensive suburban train network run by Sydney Trains.
-The rail service consists of a number of railway lines, most of which run through the city centre.
-The suburbs and the city centre are well serviced by these trains.
+The rail service consists of a number of lines, most of which run through the city centre.
+The suburbs and the city centre are both well serviced by these trains.

-Sydney Ferries is the government-owned organisation that operates the commuter and tourist ferries on Sydney Harbour and Parramatta River.
+Sydney Ferries is a government-owned organisation that operates the commuter and tourist ferries on Sydney Harbour and Parramatta River.
 Harbour ferries are a popular option among daily commuters.

 Taxis in Sydney